 - The judgment takes place after the anger of the nations against God’s people and God’s resultant wrath (the seven last plagues?).

 - The judgment involves both the righteous and the wicked (prophets and saints / raging nations and the destroyers of the earth).

 - No mention is made of a still future 1000 year period followed by a resurrection and a judgment of only the wicked followed by the slaughter of billions as in the Seventh-day Adventist scheme of things.

-Rev. 22:13 The last chapter of Revelation contains words of Christ which indicate the finality of His coming.
-In this final chapter no hint is given of a 1000 year reign to follow His coming.
-“Behold I am coming soon, “bringing my recompense with me, to repay each one for what he has done.”
+Revelation 22:13 The last chapter of Revelation contains words of Christ which indicate the finality of His coming and deliver a final broadside to the premillennialist position.
+“Behold I am coming soon, “ bringing my recompense with me, to repay each one for what he has done.”

 What about progressive revelation?

 The argument is sometimes made that Revelation chapter 20 is a case of progressive revelation, i.e., a further revelation unknown to Jesus or the apostles but revealed at the end of the apostolic age to only the apostle John.
 The problem with this response is that many of the passages we have looked at don’t just omit mentioning a millennium following the return of Christ they actually preclude it.
-For instance how can Jesus be said to recompense every person at His return (Rev. 22:13) if the wicked are left in their graves until the end of the 1000 years?
-The same could be said of Matt.
-16:27 and many other passages we have looked at.
+For instance how can Jesus be said to recompense every person at His return (Revelation 22:13, Matthew 16:27) if the wicked are left in their graves until the end of the 1000 years?
+Why would creation long for redemption at “the revealing of the sons of God” if 1000 years are still to follow?
 Further evidence against progressive revelation is (as we have seen) the fact that the rest of the book of Revelation itself says nothing about or militates against the likelihood of the Seventh-day Adventist position.